ankane/dbx/README.md

 *Only available for PostgreSQL 9.5+, MySQL 5.5+, and SQLite 3.24+*

-If you use auto-incrementing ids in Postgres, the ids of the newly inserted rows can be returned by passing the column name:
+If you use auto-incrementing ids in Postgres, you can get the ids of newly upserted rows by passing the column name:

 ```r
 ids <- dbxUpsert(db, table, records, where_cols=c("id"), returning=c("id"))